INSV Tarini: Service history

-Navika Sagar Parikrama
+Navika Sagar Parikrama I

 Navika Sagar Parikrama is the name of expedition for circumnavigation the globe on INSV Tarini by Indian Navy's Women Naval Officers.
-The six-member all-woman team, led by Lieutenant Commander Vartika Goshi and composed of Lt Commander Vartika Goshi, Lt Commander Pratibha Jamwal, Lt Commander Swati P, Lieutenant Aishwarya Boddapati, Lieutenant S Vijaya Devi and Lieutenant Payal Gupta, circumnavigated and manage the whole operation in this first ever global journey.
+The six-member all-woman team, led by Lieutenant Commander Vartika Joshi and composed of Lt Commander Vartika Joshi, Lt Commander Pratibha Jamwal, Lt Commander Swati P, Lieutenant Aishwarya Boddapati, Lieutenant S Vijaya Devi and Lieutenant Payal Gupta, circumnavigated and managed the whole operation in this first ever global journey.
 The voyage which lasted for 254 days, covered 21600 miles, had 5 port calls in Fremantle Australia; Lyttelton, New Zealand; Port Stanley, Falklands, Cape Town, South Africa and finally at Mauritius before returning home to Goa.
 All six members of the crew were trained for about one year under Captain Dilip Donde, who is also the first Indian to successfully carry out solo-circumnavigation of the globe between 2009 and 2010.

 The women had to face strong winds of more than 60 knots and very high waves of up to 7 metres.
 In addition to successfully circumnavigating the globe the crew also collected and updated meteorological, ocean and wave data on a regular basis for accurate weather forecasts by the National Centre For Medium Range Weather Forecasting (NCMRWF) and the Indian Meteorological Department and reported marine pollution on the high seas.

+Navika Sagar Parikrama II

+Navika Sagar Parikrama II (lit.
+'Sailors' Sea Circumambulation 2') or Navika Sagar Parikrama 2 is an ongoing circumnavigation of the globe by female officers of the Indian Navy.
+Unlike previous installment that had a 6 women crew, this time only 2 women will attempt to circumnavigate the globe.
+They are Indian Navy women officers Lt Cdr Roopa A and Lt Cdr Dilna K, who will undertake the journey once again on INSV Tarini.
+The voyage which lasted for over 8 months, culminated on 29 May 2025 covering over 25,400 nautical miles.
+The latest voyage in double handed mode retraced the journey of the previous expedition with same 4 port call in Fremantle Australia; Lyttelton, New Zealand; Port Stanley, Falklands, and Cape Town, South Africa.
+The duo famously referred to as DilRoo engaged in numerous diplomatic and outreach engagements, interacting with parliamentarians, Indian diaspora, school children, Naval cadets and university faculty across the globe.